rotorlab/chappy-android-sample/README.md

 In this repo you can find the proper lib for android client.
 For now it still developing, so please be patient with errors and creation issues.

+### Requirements
+Before use this lib you must initialize a **flamebase-database-server-cluster** which will be our server cluster for storing json objects.
+The server cluster is run with **node** framework.
+Check out the [repository](https://github.com/flamebase/flamebase-database-server-cluster) for more information.

 ### Usage

 - Import library: